 Have a picnic on the living room floor.

 Stream a New Year’s Eve countdown through Netflix or YouTube.

-These allow you to count down to midnight at whatever time you choose – way better than starting 2023 with cranky kids who stayed up too late!
+These allow you to count down to midnight at whatever time you choose – way better than starting the new year with cranky kids who stayed up too late!

 Enjoy Your December!

 Whatever ways you decide to celebrate, I hope this December bucket list gives you lots of ideas.

 Wishing you and your loved ones many memorable and merry moments this holiday season.
 Happy All the Days!